Youth and Philanthropy Initiative: History

-YPI was developed by the Tuskan Casale Foundation (founded in 2001 by Frank Tuskan, Victor Casale, and Julie Tuskan-Casale), a family foundation situated in Toronto, Canada, that is dedicated to supporting and strengthening local, community-based social service agencies.
+YPI was developed by the Tuskan Casale Foundation (founded in 2001, by Frank Tuskan, Victor Casale, and Julie Tuskan-Casale), a family foundation situated in Toronto, Canada, that is dedicated to supporting and strengthening local, community-based social service agencies.

 YPI was first piloted in 2002, at Royal St. George's College, in Toronto.

 In 2003, YPI took place in 29 schools across Ontario.
 By 2005, YPI was being run in British Columbia, Alberta and Quebec.

 In partnership with the Institute for Philanthropy, YPI International was launched in 2006 and piloted in London, England.
 The following year YPI was in 10 schools across England.

 YPI launched in Scotland in 2008 with the support of Sir Ian Wood and The Wood Foundation.

-In 2009, the Initiative launched in New York City, and through 2010 and 2011 began to be run in Atlantic Canada and Northern Ireland.
+In 2009, the YPI launched in New York City, and through 2010 and 2011 began to be run in Atlantic Canada and Northern Ireland.

 In 2010, YPI was presented with the Best Practice Award in Civic Education by the Institute for Canadian Citizenship.
 In 2011, YPI's president Julie Tuskan-Casale was honored with the first-ever Premier's Award for Philanthropy in Education.

-In 2012, YPI celebrated over one million pounds donated to UK charities throughout England, Northern Ireland and Scotland, since 2006.
+In 2012, YPI celebrated over £1 million donated to UK charities throughout England, Northern Ireland and Scotland, since 2006.